igorline/slither_wiki/Detector-Documentation.md

     function dead_code() internal() {}
 }
 ```
-`dead_code` is not used in the contract, and make the code's review more difficult.
+`dead_code` is not used in the contract, and makes code review more difficult.

 ### Recommendation
 Remove unused functions.